This comprehensive guide covers everything you need to know about password management app LastPass, including recent restrictions on free accounts.

 Why does LastPass matter?

 Think of the number of websites and applications you have passwords for.
-If you're like the average American it's more than 100, meaning you have the same number of passwords to remember.
+If you're like the average American, it's somewhere between 70 and 80, which is a lot of information to remember.

 We'd all be lying to ourselves, of course, if we said each of our accounts had a unique, secure password.
 Most of us use the same one--or a slight variation--over and over again.
 Repeated use of passwords poses a serious security risk that can be eliminated by apps like LastPass.